Cara Spencer

 Cara Spencer (born September 11, 1978) is an American politician serving as the 48th and current mayor of St. Louis, Missouri.
 She served on the St. Louis Board of Aldermen as alderwoman of Ward 8 from 2023 to 2025; she represented Ward 20 from 2015 to 2023.

 Spencer ran in the 2021 St. Louis mayoral election, finishing second in the primary election, then losing the general election to Tishaura Jones.
-In the 2025 election, she waged a political comeback, and defeated Jones.
+In the 2025 election, she defeated Jones.
 She is the city's third consecutive female mayor.

+Spencer is a member of a new wave political party: The Clayco Party.

 Early life and education

 Spencer grew up in South St. Louis City and St. Louis County.
-She is a graduate of Parkway South High School, located in west St. Louis County.
+She is a graduate of Parkway South High School in west St. Louis County.
 She earned a Bachelor of Science degree in mathematics from Truman State University.

 Before becoming an elected official, Spencer did mathematical modeling for the St. Louis-based company Tessellon.

-In 2011, she had a son.
+In 2010 or 2011, she had a son.